 5. Punch cards

-Though far less common, some organizations still rely on traditional punch cards.
+Though far less common, some organizations still rely on traditional punch cards for employee attendance tracking.
 These manual systems timestamp employee arrivals and departures.
 They require a physical presence at the office, where people “clock in” and “clock out” each day.
-They’re also prone to "buddy punching," when an employee records a timestamp for a coworker who’s late to work or wants to leave early without drawing a manager’s attention.
+They’re also prone to “buddy punching,” when an employee records a timestamp for a coworker who’s late to work or wants to leave early without drawing a manager’s attention.
 And they provide no details on how people spend their time at work.
 For these reasons, this method is largely obsolete.

 Tracking employee attendance is a great way to improve accountability and boost productivity — if you do it right.
 If your organization still uses manual timesheets or badging systems, it’s time for a change.
 And thankfully, with the latest advancements in employee monitoring tools, this is easy to do.